AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 The `groups` field contains an array of groups, and `data` contains an array of events belonging to the same group.
 To specify the symbol of a group, use `format`.

-**Note:** Even if you are going to create only one group of markers, you still have to include the `group` field into your data.
+**Note:** Even if you are going to create only one group of markers, you still have to include the `group` field to your data.

 In this sample, there are two groups of markers.
 For each group a symbol is specified, and each event has a description: